 HMRC is now keen to ensure there is an end-to-end digital trail from source system to the submission of VAT returns.

 This means that the data extracted from accounting systems for to compile VAT returns should not be manipulated, with no copying, pasting, manual rekeying, or adjustment of data without a digital trail of these changes.
 The end goal should be a fully linked and automated VAT return process, from accounting to the final VAT return.

-UK VAT registered businesses need to comply with this requirement with their first VAT return starting after either 1 April 2020 or 1 October 2020 (depending on whether the business is ‘complex’).
+Originally, UK VAT registered businesses needed to comply with these requirements with their first VAT return starting after either 1 April 2020 or 1 October 2020 (depending on whether the business is ‘complex’).

 HMRC’s VAT Notice 700/22: Making Tax Digital for VAT sets out more details in relation to digital links as well as the wider implications of the Making Tax Digital development.